dankank22/python-recap/README.md

-# python-recap
+## E1 - Python Recap

-A compilation of 5 exercises testing basic Python, operators and data structures
+A compilation of 5 exercises testing basic Python, operators and data structures:

+1.